 Certain emergency medications (Inhalers and Epi Pens) may be kept within the location of your student or in your student’s backpack.
 A special consent form must be completed and signed for these self-carry medications.

 Parents/guardians should retrieve medications at the end of the school year; medications will be destroyed if not retrieved by the last day of school.

 Student Health History/Emergency Medical Information Form:

-- Diabetic students are not required to check in with the health office daily.
-However, we do ask that each Diabetic student introduces themselves to the health office staff within the first week of school so that we can familiarize ourselves with one another in case a need were to arise or an emergency were to occur.
+Students are not required to check in with the health office daily.
+However, we do ask that each student introduce him/herself to the health office staff within the first week of school so that we can familiarize ourselves with one another in case a need were to arise or an emergency were to occur.

 Students with Special Dietary Needs:

-- Along with completing the Student Health History/Emergency Medical Information Form, if your child has a food allergy or special dietary need please complete the Children with Special Dietary Needs Form above and turn it into the health office.
-This form is then turned into dietary so that they can try to meet the needs of your child.
+Along with completing your student Health History/Emergency Medical Information Form, if your student has a food allergy or special dietary needs, please complete the Special Dietary Needs Form and return it to the health office.
+With parent permission, the information included on the form will be shared with the campus nutrition supervisor in an effort to meet the dietary needs of your student.

 School Excuse Notes from any Medical Appointment:

 Health problems, which cause absences beyond the five per class, per semester require medical certification.
 Acceptable documentation includes:

 - Medical doctor’s note or office visit receipt